 The Corporate, Business and Finance division provides efficient, effective and proactive support services across council to enable the delivery of policy commitments, council vision and mission.
-The provision of these services includes financial services, digital information and technology, property and program delivery and program integration and development.
+The provision of these services includes financial services, digital information and technology, property and procurement, strategy and program delivery and program integration and development.